Who is this Russ?

 Presented by Sydney Writers’ Festival, Russ the Story Bus is a creative space where children can browse a library full of the latest children’s books, choose a book to take home, listen to a story or hear authors and illustrators talk about their craft.

-Russ has been visiting schools since 2014, making this his third road trip to Western Sydney as part of our annual Children’s Festival of Moving Stories.
-This year, Russ will be extending his travels: visiting schools in regional NSW for the first time.
+Russ has been visiting schools since 2014, making 2016 his third road trip to Western Sydney as part of our annual Children’s Festival of Moving Stories.
+In 2016, Russ extended his travels: visiting schools in regional NSW for the first time.

-An author or illustrator will accompany each of Russ's school visits to talk about their craft.
-Our fantastic line-up of Australian writers and illustrators for children and young adults includes Dub Leffler, Katrina Nannestad, Tony Wilson, James Roy, Judith Rossell and Tony Flowers.
+An author or illustrator accompanied each of Russ's school visits to talk about their craft.
+The fantastic line-up of Australian writers and illustrators for children and young adults included Dub Leffler, Katrina Nannestad, Tony Wilson, James Roy, Judith Rossell and Tony Flowers.

-When Russ hits the streets in November, his exterior will be freshly covered in artwork by leading children’s book illustrator and author Shaun Tan.
+In 2016, When Russ' exterior was covered in artwork by leading children’s book illustrator and author Shaun Tan.
 His interior was designed by the award-winning architectural firm Lava in 2015.

 School visits from Russ are FREE, include an author talk by a leading Australian children’s writer or illustrator, and up to 30 students can visit Russ at a time (capacity: 200 students per session).